Platoniq/wilder-journal/_articles/en/democracy-is-fun.md

 {% gallery { "simple": false, "images": [{"path":"/media/open_heritage_prakow.png","caption":"Navigating participatory processes using blueprints and maps of a site or building. <br>*A Decidim feature developed by Platoniq*","alt":"Open Heritage"}] } %}

-Likewise, from the Coincidim! (lets co-influence!) project, we are working together with grassroots activists organization from the Barcelona Metropolitan area such as Aigua es vida (water is life) and the catalan NGO Enginyeria Sense Fronteres, to transform the platform into a space where the right to information, access and participation in the field of basic amenities is guaranteed, turning it into a tool for citizens to guarantee their fundamental rights.
+Likewise, from the [Coincidim](/en/wilder-journal-1/reports/coincidim-using-decidim-in-citizen-movements) (Spanish for *Let's co-influence*) project, we are working together with grassroots activists organization from the Barcelona Metropolitan area such as Aigua es vida (water is life) and the catalan NGO Enginyeria Sense Fronteres, to transform the platform into a space where the right to information, access and participation in the field of basic amenities is guaranteed, turning it into a tool for citizens to guarantee their fundamental rights.
 The running pilot is focusing on basic access to water and energy within vulnerable neighborhoods.

 However, we are aware that social inequalities are reproduced and perpetuated through the digital sphere.
 For this reason, and in order to include all of us, **we believe it is essential to [consider the digital divide in any process of digital transition](https://medium.com/tecnologia-digital-derechos-y-empoderamiento/does-the-digital-participation-gap-have-gender-d09f46ba3fb9).**